Having taught Sex Ed to teenage girls for 13 years, I am continually surprised at what they DO know, and what they DON’T know.

 So how to better educate them?
 Start with their parents.
 Education is best done in little doses, in everyday conversation, repeated over and over again.
 The home is the perfect setting for this.

-My Sex Education groups seem to have a familiar beginning:
+My Sex Ed groups seem to have a familiar beginning:

 Me: Hi girls!
 Welcome to Sex Ed!